-Of all Scotland’s distilleries Jura must be one of the most remote.
+Of all of Scotland’s distilleries, Jura must be one of the most remote.
 The Island can only be reached via neighbouring Islay – itself a two hour ferry from the mainland.
-There are just 200 people living there – significantly outnumbered by more than 5,000 deer.
-The Distillery was first built in 1810 but changed owners and name many times over the years (Craighouse, Small Isles, Caol Nan Eilean and Jura).
+There are just 200 people living on the island.
+A community who find themselves significantly outnumbered by over 5,000 deer.
+The distillery was first built here in 1810 and saw many owners come and go in its infancy, as well as multiple name changes from Craighouse to Small Isles to Caol Nan Eilean and eventually Jura.

-The best account of the Distillery from these early years can be found in ‘The Whisky Distilleries of the United Kingdom’ by Alfred Barnard.
-Barnard was secretary of the ‘Harper’s Gazette’ and set out to travel the length and breadth of the UK between 1885 and 1887, visiting an incredible 162 distilleries along the way.
-The result was a 500 page book of technical information regarding the distilleries with beautifully descriptive accounts of their locations.
+There is a great account of the original distillery in the book ‘The Whisky Distilleries of the United Kingdom’ by Alfred Barnard.
+Barnard set out to travel the length and breadth of the UK between 1885 and 1887, visiting an incredible 162 distilleries along the way.
+The result of his travels was a 500 page tome of technical information and beautifully descriptive accounts of the distilleries and their locations.
 Even today it remains arguably the most important whisky book ever written.

-The book was published in 1887 and there are but a few originals still in existence.
+The book was published in 1887 and there are only a few of the originals still in existence.
 Those that remain can change hands for upwards of £2,500.
-However, a copy of the book was published in 1987 and has been reprinted three times since.
+However, the book was re-published in 1987 and has been reprinted three times since.
 It now exists even as an e-book and is a fascinating read for anyone with an interest in whisky.

-Many of the distilleries Barnard visits in the book are no longer in existence and Jura was very nearly one of them.
+Many of the distilleries Barnard visits in the book are no longer in existence and Jura very nearly joined them.
 The stills fell silent in 1901 when a great slump fell upon the whisky industry (The Pattison Crash) and with no apparent hope for the future the distillery was stripped and left in ruins for more than 60 years.
-Then in 1963 two local landowners took it upon themselves to bring whisky back to the island.
-The whisky was first bottled as a single malt in 1974 and later came under the ownership of Whyte & Mackay.
+That was until 1963 when two local landowners took it upon themselves to bring whisky back to the island.
+The whisky was bottled as a single malt in 1974 and would later come under the ownership of blender Whyte & Mackay.

 Thus it remains today with a core range creatively named ‘Origin’, ‘Superstition’, ‘Diurach’s Own’ and ‘Prophecy’.
-I’m going to be reviewing the Superstition – a lightly peated whisky bottled at 43% that usually comes in around the £35 mark.
+Superstition is a lightly peated whisky, bottled at 43% and usually comes in around the £35 mark.
 I’ve been tasting it a lot in the run up to writing this review and I have to say, while I don’t love it, it has grown on me slightly.
 At first I found the nose a bit rough and to be honest, not very pleasant.
 The addition of water helped greatly though and given a little time, notes of Cereal, Honey and Floral Peat Smoke emerged.
 Things improve on the palate with Pepper and Honey, Fudge and Salted Caramel with some depth provided by the Peat Smoke.

-Smell: 14.5 / 20.
-Not a great nose, particularly at first.
-Water and time improves it though.
+Smell: Not a great nose, particularly at first.
+Improves with water and time though.

-Value for Money: 7.5 / 10.
-Jura must be one of the most discounted whiskies in the UK.
+Value for Money: Jura must be one of the most discounted whiskies in the UK.
 The ‘Origin’ seems to be on sale all year round in supermarkets and I’ve often seen Superstition discounted as well.
 They also offer half bottles at 35cl (which is what I bought for this review) – a good idea in my opinion.
 For me, the Superstition is superior to Origin but still falls a little short of greatness and even in it’s low price range there are strong alternatives.
-Having said that it is still an enjoyable enough dram to sip on.
+Having said that, it is still a palatable dram on it’s day.

-Prior to this review it had been a while since I tasted Jura and I wasn’t overly keen the last time so I had hoped to find some improvement here but alas it’s still not quite there.
+Prior to this review it was a while since I last tasted Jura and I wasn’t overly keen then so I had hoped to find some improvement here.
+Alas it still wasn’t really there for me.
 It’s a shame because I want to like Jura.
-It’s often maligned and sneered at but there seems to be some potential there – I’ve heard many commentators sing it’s praises at greater age but at entry level it could really do with a bit of attention.
-It looks like there’s been a generous helping of caramel E150 added here as well.
-The colour is, frankly, a bit ridiculous.
-It’s so orange it could be mistaken for Scotland’s other national drink, Irn Bru.
-In any case, current owners Whyte and Mackay seem happy for Jura to cruise along with a reputation as the bargain basement single malt and while I’ll be happy to see out the rest of my half bottle, I won’t be rushing to buy another any time soon.
+It’s often maligned and sneered at but there seems to be some potential there and I’ve heard some commentators sing it’s praises at greater age but at entry level, it could really do with a bit of attention.
+I’m sure there’s been a generous helping of caramel colourant added here as well because the colour is, to be honest, a bit ridiculous.
+It could almost be mistaken for Scotland’s other national drink, Irn Bru, such is its bright orange hue.
+So while Jura Superstition is not undrinkable, I find it just a little lacklustre and the flavours just a little muted.